any-docs/css/content/guides/anchor_positioning/using/index.md

 ### Explicit CSS anchor association

-To declare an element as an anchor with CSS, you need to set an anchor name on it via the {{cssxref("anchor-name")}} property.
-The anchor name needs to be a {{cssxref("dashed-ident")}}.
-In this example, we also set the anchor's {{cssxref("width")}} to `fit-content` to get a small square anchor, which better demonstrates the anchoring effect.
+To declare an element as an anchor with CSS, you need to set an anchor name on it via the `anchor-name` property.
+The anchor name needs to be a `dashed-ident`.
+In this example, we also set the anchor's `width` to `fit-content` to get a small square anchor, which better demonstrates the anchoring effect.

 ```css hidden
 .anchor {